 Best Natural Products for Cleaning Your Teaware

-• Fill half the kettle with equal parts vinegar and water
+1. Fill half the kettle with equal parts water and white vinegar.

-• Boil plain water once or twice to get rid of the vinegar smell
+4. Boil plain water once or twice to remove any vinegar residue.

 Best Natural Products for Cleaning Your Teaware